 From there, Dr. Haasis will explain which strategies may work best for your case, or if further testing is necessary.
 If stem cells hold the answers to your neuropathic pain, the doctor will explain how the process can treat your individual physiology and symptoms.
 If other remedies offer more promise than stem cells, Dr. Haasis will provide those options to you openly and honestly.
 After all, your wellness is the bottom line.
-Daisy Stem Cell has offices in Asheville and Gastonia, North Carolina.
+Daisy Stem Cell has offices in Asheville, North Carolina.
 We also have offices in Greenville, Spartanburg, Columbia, and Anderson, South Carolina.

 Stem cells show great promise for peripheral neuropathy.
 By injecting stem cells to the point of damage, Dr. Haasis can initiate your healing process.
 Stem cells release neuroprotective and neuroregenerative factors at the site of injury and in the bloodstream.
 These versatile cells will then begin to rebuild nerves, repair damage, and eliminate pain.

 As we age, the number of stem cells in our body decreases and our ability to recover from injury is compromised.
 Dr. Haasis uses only Allograft stem cells.
 These stem cells are FDA regulated and provide high-quality biologicals for physician use.
 Allograft regenerative products are obtained from consenting donors that undergo extensive and comprehensive testing to meet federal government standards to ensure safe use.

 If you’re ready to put neuropathic pain behind you, take advantage of the gift of these stem cells, and begin your own regenerative growth.